microsoft/Federal-Business-Applications/demos/ai-builder-drivers-license/README.md

 ## Prereq's

-* AI Builder capacitiy credits
+* AI Builder capacity credits
 	* You can get these through either an AI Builder capacity add on license or through Power Automate Per User with Attended RPA licenses
 * A Power Platform environment